chef/chef-web-docs/content/policyfile.md

   named_run_list: integration_test_run_list
 ```

-or testing with policies per-suite, once the Policyfile files are available in your repo:
+or testing with policies for each suite, once the Policyfile files are available in your repo:

 ```yaml
 suites: